REPORT A CONCERN

 • National Team coaches cannot take up position until a DBS check has been completed.

-• A Safeguarding Officer must be appointed for the organisation, – they must be properly trained contact details registered with BaseballSoftballUK
+• A Safeguarding Officer must be appointed for the organisation; they must be properly trained, and their contact details registered with BaseballSoftballUK

 • A trained and registered Safeguarding Officer must travel with any group staying overnight, regardless of destination (domestic or international).